Dr. Ayesha Khan

 Environmental Degradation

 Floods contribute to soil erosion, loss of fertile land, and degradation of natural habitats.
 The long-term environmental impact includes reduced agricultural productivity and loss of biodiversity.
+These pressing challenges have drawn the attention of many philanthropic organizations dedicated to climate resilience and environmental recovery.

 How to Prevent Floods in Pakistan?